epdoc/launchgen/README.md

 - The generated configurations have a UNIT_TEST environment variable set to 1, and only these configurations will be updated.

+- Optionally add the path to the launchgen.ts executable to your PATH environment variable.

 ## License